 For hours and hours I lie on my stomach on the rug or grass, or I curl up on the couch or chaise lounges.
 The twins too, but usually they’ve got their Lightning McQueens with them.
 In the beginning, they move their trucks around, but gradually they’re hypnotized by Pop’s voice and the story.
 Cool.

 Pop readsreadsreads.
 We decided to get into the listening-to-great-books habit by doing it all day for a few days in a row.
 We DO take short breaks to hike the woods around Bull Pond and swim in Rock Brook right under Pop’s bridge and go to the playground for some adventure-swinging, but the rest of the day we listen.

 And I’m not sad while I’m listening.
-(Except at the end when Charlotte dies.
+Except at the end when Charlotte dies.
 I keep swallowing the lump in my throat.
 The twins cry.
-Pop blows his nose.
-He tells us a story about the author, E. B. White.
-A recorded-books company asked him to be the reader for their Charlotte’s Web CDs.
-But even he had to read that last part three times before he could do it without crying.)
-Mainly though, about that not being sad?
-Who could be sad with friends like Wilbur the Pig and Charlotte?
+Mimi weeps.
+Pop blows his noise and tells us a story about the author, E. B. White.
+A recorded-books company asked him to be the reader for their Charlotte’s Web audio book.
+But even he had to read that last part three times before he could do it without crying.
+Mainly though, about not being continually sad?
+Who could be sad with friends like Wilbur the Pig and Charlotte.

 My Dad and Mom had a wooden bench on our little front porch.
 It was ALWAYS warm to sit on, no matter the weather.
 I don’t know how this can be, but–as the kids say–it is what it is.
 I mention this because it’s how our read alouds feel to me and Sam and Clyde.
 We curl up on the sectional couches and no matter the weather outside or inside, it’s a warm, cozy thing that’s happening to us.
 And like that bench, we can count on it day after day.
 The books are sunshine in my heart.